Charged particle motion and radiation in strong electromagnetic fields: Introduction

 Moreover, high-power laser systems are, or are planned to be, colocated with other experimental platforms, including conventional electron accelerators~\cite{yakimenko.prab.2019,abramowicz.arxiv.2019,meuren.arxiv.2020} and X-ray free electron lasers~\cite{shen.ppcf.2018}.
-It was the former that enabled the first demonstration of strong-field QED effects, in a landmark experiment that measured nonlinearities in Compton scattering and electron-positron pair creation at a laser intensity of $10^{18}~\Wcmsqd$~\cite{bula.prl.1996,burke.prl.1997,bamber.prd.1999}.
-However, recent developments in laser-driven wakefield acceleration~\cite{tajima.prl.1979} have made it possible to produce multi-GeV electron beams~\cite{kneip.prl.2009,wang.ncomm.2013,leemans.prl.2014,gonsalves.prl.2019} and therefore to perform `all-optical' laser-electron collision experiments~\cite{bulanov.nima.2011}.
+It was the former that enabled the first demonstration of SFQED effects, in a landmark experiment that measured nonlinearities in Compton scattering and electron-positron pair creation at a laser intensity of $10^{18}~\Wcmsqd$~\cite{bula.prl.1996,burke.prl.1997,bamber.prd.1999}.
+However, recent developments in laser-driven wakefield acceleration~\cite{tajima.prl.1979} (see \cite{esarey.rmp.2009} for details) have made it possible to produce multi-GeV electron beams \cite{kim.prl.2013,wang.ncomm.2013,leemans.prl.2014,gonsalves.prl.2019} and therefore to perform `all-optical' laser-electron collision experiments~\cite{bulanov.nima.2011}.
 These have been realised in the dual-pulse laser systems Diocles~\cite{chen.prl.2013,yan.nphot.2017} and Gemini~\cite{sarri.prl.2014,cole.prx.2018,poder.prx.2018}.
-Many of the upcoming systems shown in \cref{fig:LaserHR} are \emph{multibeam} facilities, designed to deliver several laser pulses simultaneously to the same target chamber, which is, in most cases, a requirement for the facility to be able to conduct strong-field QED experiments~\cite{zhang.pop.2020}.
+Many of the upcoming systems shown in \cref{fig:LaserHR} are \emph{multibeam} facilities, designed to deliver several laser pulses simultaneously to the same target chamber, which is, in most cases, a requirement for the facility to be able to conduct SFQED experiments~\cite{zhang.pop.2020}.

 This facilitates a range of possible experimental geometries, which we discuss in \cref{sec:Geometries}.
-Broadly, there are three characteristic geometries in which strong-field effects are manifest~\cite{bulanov.nima.2011,blackburn.rmpp.2020}: laser--electron-beam, laser-plasma, and laser-laser.
+Broadly, there are three characteristic geometries in which strong-field effects are {manifest}~\cite{bulanov.nima.2011,blackburn.rmpp.2020}: laser--electron-beam, laser-plasma, and laser-laser.
 In the first, the electrons are accelerated to high energy before the collision and therefore the laser pulse acts only as the `target'; the chararacteristic quantum parameter scales as